Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 Module                  Size  Used by    Not tainted
 ```

-Now that we can successfully boot into the kernel, let's improve our ability to debut it.
+Now that we can successfully boot into the kernel.

 ## Add the QEMU GDB support

-To debug the kernel with QEMU and GDB, we need to build the kernel with config options that enable debugging.
+To debug the kernel with QEMU and GDB, we need to build the kernel with a config file that enable debugging options.
 You can update your config with:

 ```sh
 make menuconfig
 ```

-Find a specific option you want to turn on or off by pressing `/<SEARCH_CONFIG_TERM>`, press enter to see the option and use the numbers presented to locate where to enable/disable the option.
+Find a specific option you want to turn on or off by pressing `/<CONFIG_XXXXX>`, press enter to see the option and use the numbers presented to locate where to enable/disable the option.

 This [page](https://docs.kernel.org/dev-tools/gdb-kernel-debugging.html) provides the information required for debugging the kernel(v6.9) and modules via gdb.
+Follow it to find the config required for kernel debugging, and how to have GDB debug your custom kernel.

 ## Conclusion and next steps

 Operating system development is a painful undertaking.
 Even when it involves an already matured kernel like Linux.
 The ability to quickly run the kernel in a VM like QEMU and attach GDB to it for debugging makes the experience less of a pain.

 For next steps, I will be diving into [Understanding the Linux Kernel](https://amzn.eu/d/cmMIN5d).
 The book is dated, but I expect it to be sufficient in getting me from kernel noob, to being ready to fearlessly hack the kernel(if such a state of mind is even possible).
-You might be seeing more posts from me on the Linux Kernel Internals as I read the book and dive into the implementation of the kernel.
+You might be seeing more posts from me on the Linux kernel internals as I progress through the book and dive into the implementation(in code) of the kernel.

 Thanks for following along.